The blog of mystery Author, A. D. Hay

 featuring an exclusive look at her

-Love A. D. Hay’s fiction and the Thriller Novel Nerd Podcast?
+Love A. D. Hay’s fiction and the Mystery Novel Nerd Podcast?
 Wish you could buy A. D. Hay, a cup of coffee?
-Now, thanks to Buy Me a Coffee and PayPal you can!
+Now, thanks to Buy Me a Coffee, you can!

 Looking for something?

 Loving the Notes From the Cave Blog?
 Sign Up for Updates...
 It's Free!

 Sign up for my newsletter for episode updates, a free copy of my mystery short story, The Lawn and exclusive bookish offers.

 Enter your first name and email address, then click "YES, SIGN ME UP!"

 A Body is on the Lawn, and a Killer is on the Loose

 When Will Thatcher, doesn’t show up for work, James Lalonde is forced to attend an afternoon tea with Alistair Carmichael in his place.
 The lovely autumn afternoon tea comes to an abrupt end when a body turns up on the lawn of the Carmichael Estate with strange markings on his neck.

 But, something is missing, a priceless painting is off the wall.
 However, it’s no ordinary painting, it’s a Van Gogh purchased in an auction a few months ago.
 After discovering fresh tracks, most likely left by the murderer James realises the murder is still in the estate.